akruszewski/gibl/manuscript/chapter4.md

 (define wallet-a (make-wallet))
 ```

-Finally, the creation of new blockchain that initializes wallets, transactions, unspect transactions and blockchain:
+Finally, the creation of new blockchain that initializes wallets, transactions, unspent transactions, and blockchain:

 ```racket
 (define (initialize-new-blockchain)